-Restraining Order Abuse versus the Bill of Rights
+Protection Order Abuse Versus the Bill of Rights

-Because the burden of proof required to obtain a restraining order has been lowered in recent years, the very ease with which such an order is granted has caused erosion of the civil rights of those who often unjustly stand accused.
+Because the burden of proof required to obtain a protection order (TRO, RO or Stay Away Order) has been lowered in recent years, the very ease with which such an order is granted has caused erosion of the civil rights of those who often unjustly stand accused.

-Increasingly, restraining orders have been abused by those claiming negligible or unsubstantiated fears of violence for entirely different personal reasons.
+Increasingly, such protection orders have been abused by those claiming negligible or unsubstantiated fears of violence for entirely different personal reasons--custody battles in divorce being the primary one.

 Judges have proven quick to grant restraining orders for fear of the bad press which would follow if a truly needed one were not granted and resulted in an act of violence.
 Thus, they tend to strongly condone orders where such need is weakly presented.